sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="Ex1Task2"></a>
 #### Task 2 - Install the HockeyApp Extension into your VSTS Account ####

-In this task you will install the HockeyApp extension into your VSTS account.
+In this task, you will install the HockeyApp extension into your VSTS account.

 1. Install the HockeyApp Extension from the Marketplace.
 To do this, in a browser, navigate to your VSTS account (e.g. _https://youraccount.visualstudio.com_) where your account is the name you used when you created your VSTS account.
 Sign in using your account credentials.
 In the upper right corner, click the Basket icon and select **Browse Marketplace**.